 · Water-based Acrylic – Made up of water- soluble poylmers and liquid pigments, this is a user-friendly material that comes in a wide range of colors that can be mixed for further customization.
 The colors are more consistent and even because there are no chemical reactions involved.

 · Acid Stain Concrete – Consisting of water, acid-soluble metallic salts, and hydrochloric acid, this produces more random and unique color effects because the metallic salts reacts to the mineral content of the concrete surface.
-Concrete colors for patios, pool decks, interior floors, and other surfaces are often multiple and varying, even when only one color is applied.
+Concrete colors for concrete patios, pool decks, interior floors, and other surfaces are often multiple and varying, even when only one color is applied.

 Colored Concrete Installation Services

-If you are looking at pictures of concrete stained floors and find yourself interested, give us a call.
+If you are looking at pictures of concrete stained floors and find yourself interested, call a licensed decorative concrete contractor.
 We would be more than happy to provide you with more information and give you a quote free of charge.
 We are one of the top concrete contractors in the area and we take pride in the quality of our work, the exceptional skills of our people, and the variety of choices you can choose from!
 We also install stamped concrete and cool deck on both indoor and outdoor concrete floors.
 Call us @ (619) 443-2318!